py-lama/pylogs/README.md

 ## Example Application

-PyLogs includes an example application that demonstrates its features:
+LogLama includes an example application that demonstrates its features:

 ```bash
 # Run the example application